Being involved in a car crash can be stressful, especially if the other person involved flees the scene.

 Having collision coverage and medical payments coverage can help you greatly in this situation.
 Collision coverage pays for damage to your car, and medical payments coverage pays for your hospital bills after an accident.

 Lack of insurance is one reason why a driver might flee the scene of an accident.
-If you have uninsured motorist property damage coverage, your own insurance company will cover your repair costs if the at-fault driver is uninsured or you don’t know who to file a claim against.
-Due to a hit-and-run.
+If you have uninsured motorist property damage coverage, your own insurance company might cover your repair costs if the at-fault driver is uninsured or you don’t know who to file a claim against, such as with a hit-and-run.
 In a similar vein, uninsured motorist bodily injury coverage can cover your medical expenses.

 If you’re not sure how your policy will handle a hit-and-run, check with your insurance providers.